 Finding the best VPN for torrenting can be challenging simply because most VPN services suffer from various problems.
-And if you are using a VPN to torrent files online, the last thing you need is problems with your VPN connection.
+And if you are using a VPN to torrent files online, the last thing you need is problems with your VPN connection that could expose your identity.

-When it comes to finding a VPN for torrenting, these issues can be annoying and potentially dangerous:
+When it comes to finding a VPN for torrenting, these issues can be annoying and potentially dangerous, putting you at risk:

 - Many popular VPN services leak IP addresses and/or DNS requests.
-This can expose your identity to third parties, such as copyright trolls, media companies, and law firms, which may sue you for copyright violations.
+This can expose your identity to third parties, such as copyright trolls, content publishers, and law firms, which may sue you for copyright violations.

 - Most VPNs are slow with torrenting.
 Slow and inconsistent torrent speeds can be frustrating when using a VPN.

 Media companies are increasingly monitoring torrent traffic and collecting IP addresses from torrent swarms.
 Depending on where you live, you may receive copyright violation notices from your internet provider, or perhaps from a law firm demanding immediate payment for “damages” on behalf of some copyright holder.
-Some countries, such as the United States, have recently proposed 10-year jail sentences for copyright infringement.
+Some countries, such as the United States, have recently proposed 10-year jail sentences for copyright infringement and/or massive fines:

 What is the best VPN for torrenting?

-In addition to NordVPN, there are also four other VPN services that made the ‘best VPN for torrenting’ rankings.
-All five VPNs recommended in this guide allow torrenting on their servers and meet the following criteria:
+All four VPNs recommended in this guide allow torrenting on their servers and meet the following criteria:

 - Passed all tests with no leaks found whatsoever (no IP address leaks or DNS leaks)